 - Thin Crispy Chocolate Chip Cookies

-- BEST Chocolate Chip Miso Cookies
+- Chocolate Chip Miso Cookies

 - Soft Lofthouse Frosted Sugar Cookies

-- Flourless Peanut Butter Cookies (Vegan Option)
+- Perfect Peanut Butter Cookies

 - BEST M&M Cookie Recipe